 - Elevating the bed and toilet

-- Install a shower chair
+- Install a shower chair or a bench stool

 - Building a stairlift in multi-storey properties